 Here I hope to provide a better understanding of the second most common neurodegenerative condition: Parkinson’s.
 Bridging the gap between the media headlines and the actual science.

 Very simple: to explain the science and research that is currently being conducted on Parkinson’s in plain English that even my non-scientific mother will understand.

 HOW I AM DOING THIS:

-I post regular updates on what is happening in the world of Parkinson’s research, explaining the science behind the new discoveries, keeping you up to date with clinical trial results, and introducing you to some of the people doing the research.
+I post regular updates on what is happening in the world of Parkinson’s research, explaining the science behind the new discoveries and clinical trial results, and introducing you to some of the people doing the research.

 I also like to present curiosities related to the condition in the hope that someone out there (researcher or layman) could make an interesting connection.
 It may be a simple observation, but it could also be a missing piece of information that could help lead to a better understanding about this debilitating disease.